-Enter your vehicle registration into the battery search lookup above to find the right battery for your car or van.
+Enter your registration number into our battery search lookup above to find the right option for your car.

 How do I know if my car battery needs replacing?

-- Trouble starting the car; often as the battery ages the internal components will begin to erode and therefore become less effective.
-This is noticeable when you turn the key and its slow to start the engine.
+- Trouble starting your car: As a car battery gets older, the internal components often start to erode, making it less effective.
+This is noticeable when you turn the key and your car engine is slow to start.

-- Electrical issues in the car and dimmed lights signify an issue with the battery.
-The battery failing will hinder its ability to power the cars electrical system.
+- Electrical issues or dimmed lights: Either of these will point towards an issue with a car battery.
+As a battery fails, it will lose its ability to power the car's electrical system.

-How do I get my car battery checked?
+How do I get my car battery tested?

-At National, our technicians can carry out a FREE battery check which only takes a few minutes.
-This simple, quick health check can diagnose any underlying battery faults to help you avoid the nuisance of a flat battery by making sure the voltage, start capacity and condition of the battery are all checked.
+At National, our technicians can carry out a FREE battery test.
+This only takes a few minutes – a quick and simple health check that can diagnose any underlying battery faults.
+The test involves checking the voltage, start capacity and condition of the battery.

-An increasing amount of in-car technology puts extra demands on your battery, if there are issues with the car starting try turning off the heated windscreen wipers, mobile chargers, satellite navigation systems, heated seats, heated wing mirrors and any in-car entertainments systems.
+The growing amount of in-car technology puts extra demands on your battery, too.
+If you have any issues with your car starting, try first turning off these features.
+This includes your heated windscreen wipers, mobile chargers, satellite navigation systems, heated seats, and heated wing mirrors – as well as any in-car infotainment systems.

 What battery do I need for my car?